bratislava/bratislava.sk/strapi/README.md

 You need postgres running locally (with correct credentials & databse available).
 The default setup is below, you can override any of the variables by passing them in you `.env.local` file.
 The easiest way to get a postgres db with the right credentials up&running is via `docker-compose.yml` file in the root fo this repo (check the root README).

+### Starting from empty database

+While not recommended in this project, if you want to start from a clean slate, read (TODO - writing in progress on the doc site).

 ### Seeding the database

 It's recommended that you don't start from an empty database, but instead seed with staging or production data.
 Ask in the internal Bratislava team or [follow the docs](https://bratislava.github.io/docs/recipes/load-strapi-db-in-local-dev).
 If you are an open-source contributor, note you do not need this setup for many of frontend-related changes.
 See the next.js project README.

+We may provide a db dump as part of the project in the future - for now please contact the BA Innovations Team if you need it.

 ### Meilisearch